Admission to Degree Program

 In pursuit of the University's spiritual aims, students learn the divinity inherent in creativity and the devotion expressed by the nurturing of one's craft.

-The School of Music leads its students toward careers in performance, studio teaching, music education, creating and managing music projects for the media, recording and sound technology, arts management, music journalism, composition, and other music-related professions.
+The School of Music leads its students toward careers in performance, studio teaching, music education, commercial music, recording and sound technology, arts management, music journalism, composition, and other music-related professions.
 Because the music curriculum is rigorous, it is also an excellent pre-professional course of study for those interested in fields as diverse as law, business, library science, or medicine.
 Whatever degrees one obtains, however, an education in music pertains not only to earning a living through art but also using art to enhance one's satisfaction and joy in life.

-- All entering students must also pass an aural skills examination.
-They may take this examination in one of three ways: (1) in a group, at admissions auditions on the last Saturday of January; (2) individually, at the BYU Testing Center (call 422-6147 to schedule times), or (3) individually by proctor at other locations (only if you are NOT coming to campus for a live audition; you live outside of Utah County; and you are unable to come to BYU campus and take the test in the Testing Center.
+All entering students must also pass an aural skills examination.
+They may take this examination in one of three ways: (1) in a group, at admissions auditions on the last Saturday of January; (2) individually, at the BYU Testing Center (call 801-422-6147 to schedule times), or (3) individually by proctor at other locations (only for those who are NOT coming to campus for a live audition; who live outside of Utah County; and who are unable to come to the BYU campus and take the test in the Testing Center.
 Call the School of Music office to arrange).
 Students may take the exam as many times as desired to improve their score.
 (Students who receive a score of 4 or 5 on the aural part of the AP music exam are exempt from this test.)

 - All students who do not have a keyboard emphasis (piano or organ) must complete the piano proficiency requirement by the end of the sophomore year.
-Students can fulfill this requirement by (1) taking one or both of Music 221, 222, or by (2) taking the Piano Proficiency Exam.
-(Call the School of Music for more details.)
+Students may fulfill this requirement by (a) taking Music 221 and/or Music 222, or (b) taking the Piano Proficiency Exam.
+(See the online School of Music Undergraduate Handbook for more details.)

-- Upon acceptance as a music major, each student must meet with their academic advisor in the college advisement center before the end of the first year.
+- Each student accepted as a music major must meet with the academic advisor in the college advisement center before the end of the first year.